Marketplace Facilitator FAQ

 - Recently, several states have created legislation that requires marketplace facilitators to collect and remit sales tax on behalf of their third-party sellers’ transactions.

-- We explain more about Marketplace Facilitators State by State in this blog post here.
+- We explain more about Marketplace Facilitators State by State here.

-- You can read more about how TaxJar handles this tax.
+- You can read more about how TaxJar handles this tax here.

 If Amazon, Etsy, eBay, and Walmart are collecting sales tax in this state for me, why is it on my dashboard?